 (Something happened to my Analytics Along the way so I don’t think it shows my visitors correctly now.
 I’ve had the issue where Analytics “thought” that I have two “same” domains, I tried to fix it but I think I failed.
 Hire a webmaster to help you with your blog and if you don’t know stuff!
 Learn from my mistakes.)

 5. At least one social network, preferably with followers.
 I’m saying one for now, because you might get overwhelmed if you try to deal with many at the same time.
 I omitted Instagram and Twitter, for now, focusing on Facebook and Pinterest.
 (As you might have heard, Pinterest is a blogging monster regarding traffic.
-I’ll talk more about it soon.)
+Wrote more about Pinterest here.)

 6. Moz, Ahref, Diib or SEMrush account. – optional.
-I use these to track my blog’s progress.
+I use these blogging tools to track my blog’s progress.

 Test your domain on SEMrush below: